M4rkux/pokedexcli/readme.md

 # Pokedex CLI

-This project is a CLI program made in [Go](https://go.dev/).
+This project is a CLI program made in [Go](https://go.dev/) and it's part of the [boot.dev](https://www.boot.dev/) course.
-<br/>It will work as a Pokedex, where you can explore areas, list pokemons, catch them and complete your pokedex.
+<br/>Features: you can explore areas, list pokemons, catch them and complete your pokedex.
 <br>It uses the [pokedexapi](https://pokeapi.co/) and stores some information in cache.

 The program has the following commands